Lumavate-Team/documentation/docs/1-development.rst

   ..
 Docker must be added to your local environment for you to access the :ref:`Lumavate Test Harness <thor>`.

- To setup Docker on your local machine:
+ To set up Docker on your local machine:

   #.
 Download at least the Community Edition of Docker.
 The community edition is free and can be downloaded from the `Docker site <https://www.docker.com/community-edition>`_.